-The Following list of 20 Largest Economy in African Continent referred from the different sources such as the World Bank, International Monetary Fund.
+The following list of 20 Largest Economy in African Continent referred from the different sources such as the World Bank, International Monetary Fund.

 Rank | Countries | GDP (In US $ Billions) |